 - It’s not as strong as zirconium dioxide.

 - Some porcelain crowns are fused to a metal foundation to strengthen them.
-But the metal eventually shows through as a dark line at your gumline.
+But the metal creates an opaque restoration and the metal eventually shows through as a dark line at your gumline.

 - It’s a high-strength ceramic—stronger than other dental ceramics.